top of page

 Corey Robin

-Corey Robin assistant professor of political science at Brooklyn College, CUNY.
+Corey Robin is an assistant professor of political science at Brooklyn College, CUNY.
 His articles have appeared in a number of journals, including Social Text and Lingua Franca.
-His most recent publication is 'Reflections on Fear: Montesquieu in Retrieval' (American Political Science Review).
+His most recent publication is "Reflections on Fear: Montesquieu in Retrieval" (American Political Science Review).
 He is currently writing a book, Fear: Biography of an Idea.

 Andre Robinet

-Andre Robinet is director of research at CNRS, Paris, and professor at the University of Brussels.
+Andre Robinet is a director of research at Le Centre national de la recherche scientifique in Paris and a professor at the University of Brussels.
 He wrote La Langage a l'age classique (1978).

 Douglas Robinson

-Douglas Robinson, chair professor of English at HKBU, is a critical theorist interested in human communication as grounded in human social interaction, specifically as circulated pragmatically through literature, rhetoric, and translation.
+Douglas Robinson, the chair professor of English at Hong Kong Baptist University, is a critical theorist interested in human communication as grounded in human social interaction, specifically as circulated pragmatically through literature, rhetoric, and translation.

 John G. Robinson